 1. Antioxidant Properties:

-Some of the anti-oxidants present in blackberries include flavonoids, phenolic acids, and flavonols.
+Some of the antioxidants present in blackberries include flavonoids, phenolic acids, and flavonols.
+This antioxidant-rich fruit protects your baby’s body from harmful oxidative damage.

 The anti-oxidants rich fruit protects your baby’s body from harmful oxidative damage.

-The nutritious fruit eliminates the risk of colon cancer, lung cancer, and esophageal cancer.
+The nutritious fruit reduces the risk of colon cancer, lung cancer, and esophageal cancer.

 Blackberries contain micronutrients, which minimize the proliferation of malignant cells in your baby’s body.